-BetMGM – MGM has a sterling silver reputation in the sportsbook world for a real reason.
+BetMGM – MGM has a sterling silver reputation in the Football sports betting world for a real reason.
 Professional, safe, and serious about making sure that their players are well taken care of – win or lose – this is a premier book to consider.

-PointsBet – PointsBet offers huge payouts, competitive Peach Bowl betting odds, and some of the most generous promos and bonuses of any online sportsbook.
+PointsBet – PointsBet offers huge payouts on a number of different sports, competitive Peach Bowl betting odds, and some of the most generous promos and bonuses of any online sportsbook.
 Well worth consideration.

 DraftKings – This is a sportsbook built right from day one with mobile sports betting in mind.
 Everything about this user interface is polished, clean, and secure.

 FanDuel – Another “mobile-first” Peach Bowl betting Maryland platform, FanDuel also offers incredibly low bet minimums so that everyone can get in on the sports betting action.